-NOTE: The entire shell of each motor will be sealed with electrical tape, but the thickness must be minimized in order to allow the motors to fit into the film canister.
+NOTE: The shell of each motor will be sealed with die cut vinyl tape to water-proof and wax-proof the insides.
 EVERY hole in each motor's shell must be sealed, and any folds in the tape, where potting wax could pass through, must be avoided.